French Press vs Pour Over: Which Method Is Right For You?

 A French press includes a brew chamber, a plunger, and a filter.
 Classic French presses have beakers made from glass, BPA-free plastic, or stainless steel.
 Some offer dual-wall construction, which is better insulated to keep your coffee hot.
 The filter system of a French press consists of a plunger with up to three mesh plates, usually stainless steel, to hold back the coffee grounds from your brew.

-The French press method is a manual immersion brewing method.
-The brewing process is easy.
+French press is a manual immersion brewing method.
 Medium coarse ground coffee is steeped in just-boiled water for a few minutes.
 Then you press the plunger to filter the grounds.
 The result is rich coffee unparalleled by any other extraction method.
-It’s my personal daily go-to, and I recommend using medium or dark-roasted beans as they’re the best coffees for French press.
+It’s my personal daily go-to, and I recommend using medium or dark-roasted beans as the best coffee for a French press.

 - Easy to use and clean

 - Able to set it and walk away

 - Not ideal for those with high cholesterol

 The French press may be a staple at home, but the pour over is the face of third-wave speciality coffee shops.
 The pour over was invented by Amalie Auguste Melitta Bentz in response to her frustration with leftover sediment in her cups from dissatisfying-tasting percolator coffee (2).

 A pour over coffee brewer set-up consists of a carafe, a filter, and a dripper.
 The dripper can be ceramic, glass, metal, or plastic, and the material influences the taste of your brew, so choose wisely.

 The type of filter also has an impact.
 Reusable metal filters keep the coffee oils, like a French press, whereas reusable cloth ones are an affordable and environmentally conscious way of keeping them out.
 A compostable paper filter gives the cleanest final cup and makes your life easier when cleaning up.